You’ve landed your first major project. You want it to go as well as possible. You definitely want it to succeed.

 Project Status Meetings

-Project status meetings allow project managers and the team to follow a systematic agenda and include a project schedule review with status updates of budget, scope, and risks.
+Project status meetings allow project managers and the team to follow a systematic meeting agenda and include a project schedule review with status updates of budget, scope, and risks.

 Project Stakeholder Meetings